Chad Bianco

+Throughout Trump's political campaigns and presidency, Donald Trump has repeatedly called on law enforcement, election workers, and supporters to monitor polling locations and investigate alleged irregularities.

+Notably, during an August 2020 interview with Fox News, he stated he intended to send law enforcement officers and attorneys to polling places, and he issued similar calls for supporters to monitor voting locations during the September 2020 presidential debates.

+Early life and education

+Johnny Chad Bianco was born on October 9, 1967, at Hill Air Force Base in Utah.
+He has two younger brothers.

+Bianco moved from Utah to California in 1989, and in 1993 attended the San Bernardino Sheriff's Academy.
+He graduated at the top of his class, and joined the Riverside County Sheriff's Department shortly after graduation.

 Career

+Before the 2014 election, Bianco worked as a Lieutenant at the Hemet police station.
+In 2014, Bianco first ran for sheriff, but was unsuccessful.

+Sheriff of Riverside County

-Bianco was first elected Riverside County sheriff in 2018.
+In 2018, Bianco ran again, and was successfully elected Riverside County sheriff.
 He was re-elected in 2022 with about 60% of votes for a term set to last until 2028 due to a state law changing sheriff election years to match presidential ones.
 Bianco has been hosted on Fox News, as well as by conservative pastors on YouTube channels and podcasts.
 As of 2023, Bianco's department had over 3,600 employees and was managing five jails.

 In 2020, during the COVID-19 pandemic, Bianco stated that he would not enforce Coronavirus mandates and did not plan to get vaccinated.
 He tested positively for the virus in January 2021 with mild symptoms, after which he started quarantining at his home.

+His department has the lowest closure rate for Part 1 property crimes in California, performing at less than 25% of the overall average.
+Democratic activist Stephen J. Cloobeck sued him for use of the uniform and badge during campaign events and media interviews, alleging a violation of California Government Code 3206.
+That law, addressing political activities of public employees, states: "No officer or employee of a local agency shall participate in political activities of any kind while in uniform.

 In 2022, Riverside County jails registered 18 inmate deaths, the biggest number in 15 years.
 The spike prompted multiple civil lawsuits against the county's prison facilities and Bianco himself.
 In 2023, Bianco's department was placed under investigation by the California Department of Justice to determine if the organization had "engaged in a pattern or practice of unconstitutional policing amid deeply concerning allegations relating to conditions of confinement in its jail facilities, excessive force, and other misconduct."
-In relation to those incidents, Bianco stated that "every single one of these inmate deaths was out of anyone’s control".
+In relation to those incidents, Bianco claimed that "every single one of these inmate deaths was out of anyone's control".